core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 Application payloads carrying a value serialized using the rules defined by this specification (e.g. CoAP Content-Format) SHOULD include the identifier (e.g. SID, namespace qualified name, instance-identifier) of this value.
 When SIDs are used as identifiers, the reference SID SHALL be included in the payload to allow stateless conversion of delta values to SIDs.

-Examples in section {{instance-encoding}} include a root CBOR map with a single entry having a key set to either a namespace qualified name or a sid.
+Examples in section {{instance-encoding}} include a root CBOR map with a single entry having a key set to either a namespace qualified name or a SID.
 This root CBOR map is provided only as a typical usage example and is not part of the present encoding rules.
 Only the value within this CBOR map is compulsory.

 ## CBOR diagnostic notation